-These changes will be presented to Panel for them to agree next steps.
-Options available to Panel are:
+These changes were presented to Panel for them to agree next steps.
+According to the Governance Rules, the Panel were presented with the following options:

 - Agree that these changes are typographical and ask that legal text to be amended prior to sending the Final Modification Report to Ofgem; or - Agree that some or all of these changes are not needed; or - Direct the Workgroup to review the changes.